rumca-js/Django-link-archive/README_install.md

 To be able to perform various operations additional programs are needed:
  - wget - to download pages
  - id3v2 - to tag downloaded songs

+Memcached is required for the memory locking to work.

 These programs are installed by make installsysdeps rule.